 We believe that the less likely one is keen on spelling, the higher the probability that one would actually fall for scam sites.

-Lastly, avoid clicking links from chat messages offering trades or wanting to add them as contact but couldn’t because of “an error”.
+Lastly, avoid clicking links from chat messages offering trades or wanting to add them as a contact but couldn’t because of “an error”.

 Ask for the interested party’s handle in the Lounge instead so you, the user, can search for him/her and check out their offers yourself.
 This way may not be as straight-forward and convenient as simply clicking a link, but it’s a lot safer.